Aquilops | Eagle-Faced Dinosaur from the Early Cretaceous

 IJReid, Andrew A. Farke, CC BY 3.0, via Wikimedia Commons

-The estimated body length of Aquilops is 2.0 ft with a weight of approximately 0.002 tons.
+The estimated body length of Aquilops is 2.0 ft with, weighing 3-4 lbs.
 This size estimate is based on the fossil evidence available, which includes a well-preserved skull that measures 84.2 mm in length.
 It’s important to note, however, that the fossil specimen is believed to be from a subadult individual, so the full-grown size of the Aquilops may have been slightly larger.

 The Dinosaur in Detail